javascript-que-son-las-funciones

 Anonymous Functions

-Anonymous functions are those that do not have a name and are declared inline.
-They are commonly used as arguments for other functions or to declare a function within another.
+Anonymous functions are those that have no name and are declared inline.
+They are commonly used as arguments for other functions or to declare a function inside another.

 The syntax for an anonymous function is as follows: